Arnab-Gupta/predictable-latency-schedulers/silo.md

-- provides packet latency and bandwidth guarantees. does not allow bursts (?)
+- provides packet latency and bandwidth guarantees.

 Static allocations can lead to unnecessary request rejections.
 By not optimizing nor accounting for the routes where flows are embdedded, such approaches are not demand-aware, as the network state and performance characteristics depend on the specific route taken.

+### Drawback(s):
+1. It only provides a latency guaratee for very low bandwidth traffic, while higher bandwidth traffic can incur variable message latency.
+1. To ensure [this](#guar), QJUMP prevents applications from sending bursts of data.

 ## Silo